ianmkim/stele/README.md

 Since some parts of the notebook require significant memory and compute power, I've listed the specifications of what this project was performed on:

+For future work, most computation should be accelerated using `cudf` and `cuml` packages which utilizes Nvidia GPUs.

 | Component | Spec        |
 |-----------|-------------|
 | CPU       | i9-12900K   |